play-dl/play-dl/.github/ISSUE_TEMPLATE/bug_report.md

 #### Checklist

 - [ ] I have read the documentation.
-- [ ] I have tried my code with the latest version of Node.js and Got.
+- [ ] I have tried my code with the latest version of Node.js and Play-dl.